| CloserLook > John > John 18:1-40 |

 I

-legions of angels", drawing their swords in anticipation of their
+of angels" drawing their swords in anticipation of their Master's

 But